tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 ---
-title: "What scientists learn about attention and focus when using fMRI scans of the brain: DMN and TPN modes"
+title: "What the Default Mode Network (DMN) and Task Positive Network (TPN) modes of the brain teach us about focus"
 permalink: /blog/dmn-and-tpn-brain/
 categories:
 - technical-writing